fusionfabric/open-api-standard/index.md

 # Welcome

-This document is the **Finastra Open API Design Guide** and the intended audience are designers, developers, or consumer of Finastra Open APIs platform (https://developer.fusionfabric.cloud/ )  .
+This document is the **Finastra Open API Design Guide** and the intended audience are designers, developers and consumers of [Finastra Open APIs available on the Finastra Developer Portal](https://developer.fusionfabric.cloud/) .

-This document introduces the concepts of Finastra RESTful Open APIs and details associated Open API development standards.
+This document introduces the concepts of Finastra RESTful Open APIs and details the associated Open API development standards.

 ## Document Conventions